EmmettHintz/Project-2/readme.txt

+# Plants Vs. Zombies Scrolling Survival Game

+This has been my favorite project that I have completed for a class -- If you want to run the program, clone the repository and run the Launcher.java script.

 ReadME (Given by class for completion)
 In addition to your code, you will also create and submit a ReadMe file.
 Your ReadMe will be a text document (meaning .txt file, no Word or Google Doc files please) containing the following: